 Since your employer may withhold more or less than the actual amount you will pay, this will get sorted out when you pay your taxes.

-If your employer withholds more than your marginal tax rate, you may get a refund when you file your taxes.
+If your employer withholds more than your marginal tax rate, you may get a refund when you file your tax return.

-If your employer withholds less than your marginal tax rate, you may have to pay when you file your taxes.
+If your employer withholds less than your marginal tax rate, you may have to pay when you file your tax return.

 A bonus tax rate would be impossible to track